Xiao Shan Going Home

 Xiao Shan Going Home (小山回家 (Xiǎo Shān húi jiā)) is a Chinese featurette directed by Jia Zhangke.
-The film, running around one hour in length, was made by Jia while he was attending the Beijing Film Academy and stars his friend, classmate, and now frequent collaborator, Wang Hongwei in the titular role.
+The film, running around one hour in length, was made by Jia while he was attending the Beijing Film Academy and stars his friend, classmate, and now frequent collaborator, Wang Hongwei in the title role.

 The film follows a poor cook in Beijing as he tries to find his way back home for the Spring Festival.
 As one obstacle after another seems to appear before him, Xiao Shan soon realizes that his goal is moving ever further out of reach.

 Reception

 The film, made in 1995 while Jia was still in school, screened at the 1997 Hong Kong Independent Short Film & Video Awards, where it won the Grand Prix.
 This put Jia in touch with the European-trained cinematographer Yu Lik-wai (who has become one of Jia's most important collaborators), and producer Li Kit Ming.
 The three men then began work on Jia's feature film debut, Xiao Wu, which was completed in 1997.